microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 #### Create a PipsPager

 A PipsPager with five visible pips that can be selected by the user to jump to that specific page.
 Additionally, the user can use navigational buttons; previous and next, to change the selected page incrementally.
+Navigating beyond the first or last item does not wrap around.
 By default, the navigational buttons are collapsed, the pips are oriented horizontally, and the total number of pages is infinite.